Andreas Palicka retires from the national team

 Photo: Johan Nilsson/TT

-Sweden missed a golden opportunity to advance from the intermediate round in Malmö Arena to play in the European Championship semi-finals in Herning, Denmark.
+Sweden missed a golden opportunity to advance from the intermediate round at Malmö Arena to the European Championship semi-finals in Herning, Denmark.

 Instead, Palicka's last match for the national team was a placement match against Portugal on Friday.
-There, Sweden lost 35–36 after the Portuguese decided the match in the final seconds.
+There, Sweden lost 35–36 when Portugal decided it in the final seconds.
 This means Sweden finished sixth at the European Championship.

 He has played in two Olympics, six World Championships and six European Championships for Sweden.
 Four years ago, Palicka lifted the European Championship trophy - the Blues' first championship gold in 20 years.